Minejerik/omegaflightprotocol/PROTOCOL.md

 More info for each message can be found in the comments inside of the message.
 This is mostly how a client or server should handle every possible procedure or message.
-Stock OF will use theses procedures to the tee.
+All the information is how stock OF will be using these messages & procedures.
+Any client or server that wishes to have compatibility with stock OF, should follow these procedures.

 #### Server Messages (received)